openssl/openssl/doc/designs/quic-design/quic-ackm.md

     corresponding to each packet number space.
 This is equivalent to `SendOneOrTwoAckElicitingPackets(pn_space)` in RFC 9002.

-Once the user has processed these requests, the user must clear these outstanding requests by calling `ossl_ackm_get_probe_request` with `clear` set to 1.
+Once the caller has processed these requests, the caller must clear these outstanding requests by calling `ossl_ackm_get_probe_request` with `clear` set to 1.
 If `clear` is non-zero, the current values are returned and then zeroed, so that the next call to `ossl_ackm_get_probe_request` (if made immediately)